-A few years ago, some visionaries said that robots would be everywhere, performing tasks for us such as cleaning, cooking or driving.
-Although time has proven that those predictions were too optimistic, we can see that robots have actually helped us automatize many activities.
+A few years ago, some visionaries said that robots would be everywhere, performing tasks for us such as cleaning, cooking, or driving.
+Although time has proven that those predictions were too optimistic, we can see that robots have actually helped us automatize many activities, like automation in logistics.

 A great example is warehouse management.
 Nowadays we can see large traditional warehouses, in which big pallets of the same products are delivered, which are completely automated and need little human intervention.